MindMover Consumer Insight ("we" / "our" / "us") is committed to protecting and respecting your privacy.

 Collection of Your Information

 We may also collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our client in a summarised form.
-This is statistical data about our users' browsing actions and patterns, and does not identify any individual.
+This is statistical data about our users' browsing actions and patterns, and does not directly identify any individual.

 We may use the information we collect from you for the following purposes: